njanik/hayward-pool-heater-mqtt/readme.md

 ---------

-Special thx to the french arduino comumnity, and especially to plode.
+Special thx to the french arduino community, and especially to plode.

 [Whole reverse engineering topic (in french)](https://forum.arduino.cc/index.php?topic=258722.0)